 So the tour is in a flat bottom boat, and if we need a shade, they’ll set one up, but evening tours are pretty pleasant.

-The only summer tour we could get at this apparently late date is the Thursday evening tour, 5-6 pm, August 26th (weekends and Fridays are totally booked).
+The only summer tour we could get at first get was the Thursday evening tour, 5-6 pm, August 26th (now full), but now Riverkeepers has given us a second tour on August 29th, 12:30 pm, for which we still have 10 spaces left.
 Please join us.
 The goal is to help people become aware of this very large, tidal river running through and impacting so many of our neighborhoods in DC.

 The dock is at the Navy Yards Marina now, just down the boardwalk from Diamond Teague Park, and roughly a half mile from the Navy Yard Metro Station.
-When we’re closer to the date, we’ll send a map to those who RSVP’d, along with information about what to bring, like water bottles, hats, suntan lotion, etc.
+When we’re closer to the date, we’ll send directions to those who RSVP’d, along with information about what to bring, like reusable water bottles, hats, suntan lotion, etc.

 The dock is suitable for handicapped people, and chaperoned children K-12 are allowed. https://www.anacostiariverkeeper.org/tours/